mrdavidaylward/LLMSearchEngine/README.md

 # LLM Search Engine

 Imagine if you had no internet access but wanted to search the web...
 I mean yeah you could use an offline llm but that just doesnt feel as good as a website now does it?
 Fear no more the product no one was asking for is here!

+This is a pseudo search engine that promps an LLM to answer your question/prompt by generating an entire offline website.

 The application supports dark mode, dynamic model selection, and a special "thinking mode" where additional reasoning is displayed in a dedicated popup.

 Bugs? has plenty!